 There are tax consequences for both of the spouses in cases where alimony is awarded.
 Generally, the spouse who receives alimony must report it as taxable income and pay the applicable income tax on the monies he or she receives.
 The paying spouse actually derives a tax benefit in that he or she may claim the paid alimony as a deduction which reduces their adjusted gross income.
 This deduction is found on Line 31a of the Form 1040 income tax return.

-A common question which is usually asked is “how long do I need to pay alimony?”
+A common question that is usually asked is “how long do I need to pay alimony?”
 Under Utah law, alimony may not be awarded for a term longer than the duration of the marriage.
 The court has the discretion to award alimony for a shorter term.
 In the event the parties work out a settlement of their case through mediation or otherwise, this factor is often a point of negotiation.
 The court also has the discretion to extend the term of alimony in the event of extenuating circumstances.
 This may happen in cases where the spouse receiving alimony suffers or becomes inflicted with a disabling illness or disease.

 Despite the term or duration of alimony ordered by the court, alimony automatically terminates upon the death or remarriage of the spouse receiving it.
 In addition, alimony may be terminated if the paying spouse can establish to the court’s satisfaction that the receiving spouse is cohabitating with another person.

-As with other issues in divorce case, the courts retain what is called “continuing jurisdiction” over the case.
+As with other issues in a divorce case, the courts retain what is called “continuing jurisdiction” over the case.
 This means the court can come back at any point after the divorce is granted and modify certain provisions of the Decree of Divorce, including the provisions relating to alimony.
-Generally, in order for a spouse to seek a modification of the alimony award, they must prove there has been a substantial material change in circumstances which were not foreseeable at the time of the divorce.
+Generally, in order for a spouse to seek a modification of the alimony award, they must prove there has been a substantial material change in circumstances that were not foreseeable at the time of the divorce.
 The “foreseeability” of the changed circumstances has been the subject of much litigation.
 However, the court retains the authority to reduce or terminate alimony in cases where the recipient spouse experiences a significant increase in his or her income and standard of living which eliminates the need for alimony.
 Also, if the paying spouse suffers a significant downturn in his or her income due to job loss, illness or retirement, that spouse may petition the court to reduce or terminate his or her alimony obligation.

-By hiring an expert alimony attorney in salt lake you will get the best alimony award that meets your needs as either the father or mother; there are many things that you can do to make certain that award truly reflects what it should be.
+By hiring an expert alimony attorney in Salt Lake you will get the best alimony award that meets your needs as either the father or mother; there are many things that you can do to make certain that award truly reflects what it should be.